 Every broker or agent in commercial real estate needs to attract plenty of new clients regularly over time.
 It’s a ‘rule’ of business for brokerage success.
 If you ignore the ‘rule’, then problems will evolve.
-Take control of your real estate business and build your client list.
-(NB – you can get plenty of client growth ideas in commercial real estate here in ‘Snapshot’ – its free)
+Take control of your real estate business and build your client list; then stick to the process.

 So, why is this so important?
-Some clients will stick with you over time and others will not.
+Some clients will stay with you over time and others will not.
+Some clients will fade in and out of the property market depending on their investment plans.
 The property market does change throughout the year, and your listing focus and client base should change with that.
 Be prepared for the changes and use them productively as you build market share.

 As a professional broker or agent working on commercial properties, you are part of that ‘flux’ or property change, and you can use it efficiently to build your real estate business.
 Prepare for the change around you with both clients and local properties, and promote yourself into the ‘churn and change’.
 Look for the leverage points of the market and take action.